Office of Catholic Schools

 Dr. de la Peña graduated summa cum laude from the University of Notre Dame with a Bachelor of Arts in music and a minor in the Catholic social tradition.
 She also has earned a Master of Science in Education and Social Policy from Northwestern University and Doctorate of Education in Urban Education Leadership from the University of Illinois at Chicago.

-Regional Director for Turnaround Schools in Vicariate V and VI Schools
+Regional Director for Vicariate IV and High School Liaison

 Director of Early Childhood Education